percona/percona-server-mongodb-operator/source/TLS.rst

 The internal certificate is also used as an authorization method.

+TLS security can be configured in several ways:

+* The Operator can generate certificates automatically during the installation process (requires no additional actions at all),
+* The Operator can use a specifically installed *cert-manager* for the automatic certificates generation,
+* Certificates can be generated manually.

-TLS security can be configured in two ways: Percona Server for MongoDB Operator can use a *cert-manager* for automatic certificates generation, but also supports manual certificates generation.
-The following subsections cover these two ways to configure TLS security with the Operator, as well as explains how to temporarily disable it if needed.
+The following subsections cover two last ways to configure TLS security with the Operator, as well as explain how to temporarily disable it if needed.

 .. contents:: :local: